PML-N leaders put their heads together in London

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: A group of PML-N leaders on Saturday met Muhammad Shahbaz Sharif to discuss the party’s role in various parliamentary matters, including the pending legislation on the army chief’s tenure and the suspended appointments of the Election Commission of Pakistan (ECP) members.
+LONDON: A group of PML-N leaders Saturday met with Muhammad Shahbaz Sharif to discuss the party’s role in various parliamentary matters including the pending legislation on the army chief’s tenure and the suspended appointments of the Election Commission of Pakistan (ECP) members.

 The leaders met at Maroush Garden on Edgware Road, London and are currently staying at the Avenfield apartments to inquire after Muhammad Nawaz Sharif.

-Talking to reporters, Khawaja Asif said Shahbaz was briefed on the parliamentary issues, which arose in the recent weeks, as well as non-parliamentary matters that Pakistan was facing.
+Talking to reporters after the emerging, Khawaja Asif said Shahbaz was briefed on the parliamentary issues, which arose in the recent weeks, as well as non-parliamentary matters that Pakistan was facing.

 He also said if fresh elections were to take place, their stance was that the first step should be an in-house change not for the sake of perpetuating the change but for the sake of holding new elections.